campusdomar/PuMuKIT2-doc/UserGuide.md

 ## 2.2 Series Filter

 Thanks to these filters, the number of the series on the Series-List area can be narrowed down to easily locate the wanted ones.
 Using the filter form, a filter based on the title or date can be set up.
-To optimize the size on the Series view screen, the filter form works as an accordion, which means it can be collapsed the “Search” filter forms if they are not going to be used.
+To optimize the size on the Series view screen, the filter form works as an accordion, which means it can be collapsed the "Search" filter forms if they are not going to be used.
 The filter‟s title field ignores accent marks and is case insensitive.
-There is also a wild character "*" (meaning it matches any character, e.g. "n*a” would match “Noa”, “nana” and “nigeria”).
+There is also a wild character "*" (meaning it matches any character, e.g. "n*a" would match "Noa", "nana" and "nigeria").
-The option “Show empty series” shows all the series that do not have any multimedia objects.
+The option "Show empty series" shows all the series that do not have any multimedia objects.

 <p align="center"><img src="images/mulimedia_series_filter-form.png"></p>